romkey/circremote/tests/README.md

-# Testing Infrastructure
+# circremote-python Test Suite

-This directory contains the comprehensive testing infrastructure for cpctrl-python.
+This directory contains the comprehensive testing infrastructure for circremote-python.

 ## Directory Structure